Proglang-TypeScript/dts-auto-generate/notes.md

 Cons: I have little experience with machine learning algorithms and their applications.
 The toughest problem will probably be to encode JavaScript code into a suitable format.

 TODO: Look for related work exploring this direction.

-There is definitely a paper about inferring types based on variable names.
+[NL2Type: Inferring JavaScript Function Types from Natural Language Information](https://ieeexplore.ieee.org/document/8811893) uses parameter names, function names and documentation (comments) to infer types.

 ### Combined "symbolic execution" and dynamic analysis